Graham Bunn 39ft

 We are pleased to be able to offer discounted moorings for the first year at Shepperton Marina for all boats purchased through our Boat Showrooms brokerage office.

-For this boat an annual mooring would be £4104 including VAT and the discount, saving £456!
-Power is metered if required.
+For this boat, an annual (non-residential) mooring if paid in advance would be £4374.00 including VAT and the discount, saving £486.00!
+Power (240v) is via a pre-payment card for the electric pod if required.

 The company offers the detail of this vessel in good faith but cannot guarantee or warrant the accuracy of this information nor warrant the condition of the vessel.
 A buyer should instruct his agents, or his surveyors, to investigate such details as the buyer desires validated.
 This vessel is offered subject to prior sale, price change, or withdrawal without notice.